b3fr4nk/Python-CLI-Games-Tutorial/P02-Bear-Ninja-Cowboy/content.md

 Bear Ninja Cowboy or BNC will be made out of just one python file.
 You can tell if a file is python code if it ends in the `.py` document type.

 If you don't already have one, navigate to the root of your computer, to the `~` directory, and make a new directory called `code`, then in that directory make a new directory called `cli-games`.
 We'll put all the games we make in this tutorial in this folder.

+> [action]
+>
-In that directory make a new file called `bnc.py`.
+> In that directory make a new file called `bnc.py`.
+>
 ```bash
 $ cd ~
 $ mkdir code